l-huisman/Big-Data-and-AI/README.md

 ## Art of War: Big Data & AI School Project

-This repository contains a Python project implementing a variant of the game "Art of War" with special moves and trained using Proximal Policy Optimization (PPO) and Deep Q-learning (DQN) algorithms.
+This repository contains a Python project implementing a variant of the game "Art of War" with special moves and trained using Proximal Policy Optimization (PPO), Advantage Actor Critic (A2C) and Deep Q-learning (DQN) algorithms.

-The project was created for the Big Data & AI school project at InHolland, Minot.
+The project was created for the Big Data & AI school Minor at InHolland.

 ### Gameplay